 Now, as we’ve already mentioned, monitor manufacturers always exaggerate the response time speed of their displays.
-The Acer XF252Q might have actually hit the 0.3ms pixel transition mark, but only under very specific testing conditions and with strong overdrive applied which you wouldn’t actually want to use in reality.
+The Acer XF252Q might have actually hit the 0.3ms pixel transition mark, but only under very specific testing conditions and with strong overdrive applied, which you wouldn’t actually wish to use in reality.

 In fact, using the Extreme overdrive mode introduces a lot of noticeable pixel overshoot (inverse ghosting).

-Plus, it has low input lag of only ~3ms and it features Motion Blur Reduction (MBR) technology called VRB (Visual Response Boost) which via backlight strobing further reduces the perceived blur.
+Plus, it has a low input lag of only ~3ms, and it features Motion Blur Reduction (MBR) technology called VRB (Visual Response Boost), which via backlight strobing further reduces the perceived blur.

 VRB can operate at either 120Hz, 144Hz, or 240Hz (fixed refresh rate) in two different modes: Normal and Extreme.
-When using this technology, the maximum brightness is reduced, but motion clarity is increased.
+When using this technology, the maximum brightness is decreased, but motion clarity is increased.

 The MBR technology implementation of the Acer XF252Q is impressively good as you can use backlight strobing at 240Hz and still get a decent luminance of around 250-nits using the Normal mode.
 What’s more, many 240Hz models can only strobe up to 144Hz.

 If you’re a fan of CRT-like motion clarity, you’re going to love this gaming monitor.